-2. What should I do if I think my child may have special educational needs?

-• Make an appointment to talk to your child's class teacher to express your concerns, they will signpost you accordingly.

-3. Who is responsible for the progress and success of my child in school?

-$\circ~$ A close partnership must exist between yourself and the class teacher.

-4. How is the curriculum matched to my child's needs?
+- o Close tracking and monitoring against National Curriculum age related expectations. - 2.
+What should I do if I think my child may have special educational needs? - o Make an appointment to talk to your child's class teacher to express your concerns, they will signpost you accordingly. - 3.
+Who is responsible for the progress and success of my child in school? - o A close partnership must exist between yourself and the class teacher. - 4.
+How is the curriculum matched to my child's needs? - o Tailoring opportunities according to your child's needs.

-- o Tailoring opportunities according to your child's needs. - 5.
-How do school staff support me/my child? - Close tracking, monitoring and tailoring of opportunities based on your child's needs accordingly. - 6.
-How will I, and my child, know how well they are doing? - By meeting your child's class teacher regularly, through your child's termly progress reports and attending parent's evenings. - 7.
+- 5. How do school staff support me/my child? - o Close tracking, monitoring and tailoring of opportunities based on your child's needs accordingly. - 6.
+How will I, and my child, know how well they are doing? - o By meeting your child's class teacher regularly, through your child's termly progress reports and attending parent's evenings. - 7.
 How can you help me to support my child's learning? - o Make an appointment to see your child's class teacher to discuss how you can help support your child. - 8.
-What support is there for my child's overall wellbeing?

-9. How do I know that my child is safe in school?

-- 10. How is my child included in activities outside the classroom including school trips? - All children are involved in all activities where appropriate and suitable support put in place accordingly.
-All environments are made accessible and risk assessments are carried out accordingly. - 11.
-How accessible is the school environment? - 12.
-How will school prepare and support me/my child through the transition from key stage to key stage and beyond? - Regular and thorough transition activities are provided for all children throughout the summer term and beyond. - 13.
-How are the school's resources allocated and matched to pupils' special educational needs? - 12.
-How is the decision made about what type and how much support each pupil receives? - This is dependent on your child's need, funding provided and what is appropriate and right at the current time for your child in close consultation with all involved with your child (outside agencies, family partnerships, teachers and all school staff). - 13.
-Who can I contact for further information? - There is a great deal of advice on the Family Information Service website regarding additional needs http://cornwall.childrensservicedirectory.org.uk
+What support is there for my child's overall wellbeing? - All staff members are TISUK informed and there will be two TISUK Practitioners by the end of Summer term 2019.
+When required, children are offered support in the form of; counselling, Pet therapy, and Talk Time amongst others. - 9.
+How do I know that my child is safe in school? - o Termly Heads of School meetings exploring safeguarding measures, weekly in-house staff meetings to discuss safeguarding.
+Whole staff ongoing Educare training.
+Annual questionnaires for Pupils and for Parents/carers which demonstrate that children feel safe in school. - 10.
+How is my child included in activities outside the classroom including school trips? - All children are involved in all activities where appropriate and suitable support put in place accordingly.
+All environments are made accessible and risk assessments are carried out accordingly. - 12.
+How accessible is the school environment? - The building is on one level allowing full accessibility.
+A low incline ramp allows access to the school field.
+There is a disabled toilet available at the school hall and arrangements would be made to meet a need, if required.
+The split site creates some issues due to the nature of the school hall being accessed by steps at the rear. - 12.
+How will school prepare and support me/my child through the transition from key stage to key stage and beyond? - o Regular and thorough transition activities are provided for all children throughout the summer term and beyond. - 13.
+How are the school's resources allocated and matched to pupils' special educational needs? - Through regular monitoring, children's needs are assessed, and provision adapted, according to their individual needs.
+This maybe through individual or group intervention or by providing resources such as coloured paper in exercise books, for example.

-Alternatively, please speak to your child's class teacher for signposting to additional services.
+- 14. How is the decision made about what type and how much support each pupil receives? - This is dependent on your child's need, funding provided and what is appropriate and right at the current time for your child in close consultation with all involved with your child (outside agencies, family partnerships, teachers and all school staff). - 15.
+Who can I contact for further information? - There is a great deal of advice on the Family Information Service website regarding additional needs http://cornwall.childrensservicedirectory.org.uk - Alternatively, please speak to your child's class teacher for signposting to additional services.